Understanding Anxiety and Depression: How Psychotherapy Can Help

 What to Expect in Therapy

-Starting therapy can feel intimidating, but knowing what to expect helps ease concerns.
+Starting therapy can feel intimidating, but knowing what to expect can help ease concerns.
 Initial sessions usually involve discussing your history, symptoms, and goals.
-Therapists explain confidentiality and answer questions.
+Therapists explain confidentiality and answer any questions you may have.

 Therapy sessions typically last 45 to 60 minutes and occur weekly or biweekly.
 Progress may be gradual, with some weeks feeling more productive than others.
-Open communication with your therapist is key to tailoring treatment.
+Open communication with your therapist is key to tailoring treatment to your needs.

 Taking the Next Step